 According to basic principles of finance, working capital is the equivalent to the minimum of current assets (cash, banks, temporary investments, accounts receivables and inventories) that a company must finance with its own resources or with long term debt or with margin of contribution.

 In an economy that is rapidly changing, the great advances in telecommunications have shortened the distances and some of the principles stated by the classical economist questioned because they never thought of radical change in the business people.

 Working capital is defined as the assets and liabilities that can be turned into cash in a period of time of less than one year.
-For practical purposes it is more logical to define the short term as the time for the operative cycle of the company.
-In other words the period of time between the buying of raw materials and the collection of accounts receivables; this short term has a variable duration depending on the type of business for financial purposes.
+For practical purposes, it is more logical to define the short term as the time for the operative cycle of the company.
+In other words, the period of time between the buying of raw materials and the collection of accounts receivables; this short term has a variable duration depending on the type of business for financial purposes.
+Current assets are:

 • Raw materials